SirCaptainTrain/Layout-Bridge-Control/SETUP.md

 This repo uses yarn workspaces for targeting scripts + packages.
 To run the app, run the following in `2` seperate terminals in the root of the repo

-- yarn workspace app run
+- yarn workspace lbc-app dev
-- yarn workspace web run
+- yarn workspace lbc-web dev

 After starting both apps, open a browser at http://localhost:3002 to start configuring